iamgouse/Pure-Python-Projects/README.md

 # Pure-Python-Projects
-Creating projects using only python for beginners - Author Gouse Basha
+Creating projects using only python for beginners Author-Gouse Basha